clastix/kamaji/docs/content/guides/alternative-datastore.md

   --set datastore.tlsConfig.clientCertificate.privateKey.keyPath=tls.key
 ```

-Once installed, you will able to create Tenant Control Planes using an alternative datastore.
+Once installed, you will be able to create Tenant Control Planes using an alternative datastore.

+## Defining specific Datastore per Tenant Control Plane

+Each `TenantControlPlane` can refer to a specific `Datastore` thanks to the `/spec/dataStore` field.
+This allows you to implement your preferred sharding or pooling strategy.

+When the said key is omitted, Kamaji will use the default datastore configured with its CLI argument `--datastore`.

+## NATS considerations

+The NATS support is still experimental, mostly because multi-tenancy is **NOT** supported.

+> A `NATS` based DataStore can host one and only one Tenant Control Plane.
+> When a `TenantControlPlane` is referring to a NATS `DataStore` already used by another instance,
+> reconciliation will fail and blocked.